anthcourtney/docker-sensu-over-http/README.md

 ## Background

-This is a quick and dirty PoC of providing a HTTP interface to sensu-plugins for the purpose of performing health monitoring of an EC2 instance via the result of a HTTP call
+This is a quick and dirty PoC of providing a HTTP interface to sensu-plugins for the purpose of performing health monitoring of an EC2 instance.

 In other words: